zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 ## (Optional) Keys Property

-:::warning[Alpha Feature]
+:::warning[Beta Feature]

-[ZMK Studio](../../features/studio.md) support is in alpha.
-Although best efforts are being made, backwards compatibility during active development is not guaranteed.
+ZMK Studio is in beta.
+Although every effort has been made to provide a stable experience, you may still encounter issues during use.
+Please report any issues to [GitHub Issues](https://github.com/zmkfirmware/zmk-studio/issues).

 :::